Office phone: 610-328-8162

 Be sure to purchase all the books you need before the Bookstore returns unsold copies to publishers, several weeks into the semester.
 If you have questions about editions, let me know.
 If you can read any of them in the original language, I encourage you to do so.
 (If you don’t own the book in the original language, plan ahead to get it through Inter-Library Loan.)

 If the cost of books is prohibitive, arrange to share with someone else in the class.
 Copies on reserve in McCabe are intended for use if you forgot your copy at home, or for people who are sharing copies to bring to class for discussion.
 I chose these editions with an eye to cost, but (unfortunately!) translated literature from Eastern Europe, besides a few famous Heavies, is simply on the expensive side.
 The United States is not the world’s best market for translated literature: it’s hard for unknown foreign authors to break into print, and works by less famous writers tend to go out of print quickly.
-This, besides the cost of each book, has in part dictated the choice of readings.
+This, besides the cost of books, has in part dictated the choice of readings.

 If you believe that you need accommodations for a disability, please contact Leslie Hempling in the Office of Student Disability Services, located in Parrish 130, or e-mail lhempli1 to set up an appointment to discuss your needs and the process for requesting accommodations.
 Leslie Hempling is responsible for reviewing and approving disability-related accommodation requests and, as appropriate, she will issue students with documented disabilities an Accommodation Authorization Letter.
 Since accommodations may require early planning and are not retroactive, please contact her as soon as possible.
 For details about the Student Disabilities Service and the accomodations process, visit http://www.swarthmore.edu/x7687.xml.